Boise Personal Injury Lawyer

 Your Claim Must Be Filed before the Statute of Limitations Runs Out

-Getting your claim filed before the statute of limitations expires is critical to your case.
-We will have only two years from the date of your accident, or from the date in which you were diagnosed with an injury relating to the accident, to file your claim.
+Getting your personal injury claim filed before the statute of limitations expires is critical to your case.
+We will have only two years from the date of your accident, or from the date in which you were diagnosed with injuries relating to the accident, to file your claim.

 Filing a Claim against the Government

-In cases where it has been established that a government agency, such as the Idaho Department of Transportation, is at fault for the cause of your accident, you will need to act fast.
+In cases where it has been established that a government agency, such as the Idaho Department of Transportation, is at fault for your injuries, you will need to act fast.
 The statute of limitations for claims against a government agency is only six months from the date of the incident or diagnosis.

 Idaho Negligence Laws and How They May Affect Your Claim

-It’s also important that you are aware of comparative negligence laws, which state that if you are found to hold a percentage of the blame for the accident that injured you, the compensation you receive will decrease proportionally.
+It’s also important that you are aware of comparative negligence laws, which state that if you are found to hold a percentage of the blame for the accident that caused your injuries, the compensation you receive will decrease proportionally.

 You can expect your injuries to have significant, far-reaching effects on your life, including both economic and non-economic losses.
+You deserve compensation for these losses.
 Non-economic losses are those that don’t impact your financial state but still affect your life.
 Examples include the following:

 - Pain and suffering